leond558/Bank-API-Project/README.md

 to select which account to create the savings goal would be good).
 - Account for the potential use of foreign currencies in the transaction.
 - Create a GUI for interaction with the server.
+- The web server is quite rudimentary, so it would be good to flesh that out a bit more.

 ## Installation and setup